mendes-dev-zz/payment-project/README.md

 1. Open the terminal

-2. Get into the `payment-integration` project folter
+2. Get into the `payment-project` project folter

 3. Execute the following command that will run the app in your machine
 ```